Why People May Be Likely to Cheat if Infidelity Is Common in Their Social Circles

 Why people cheat in monogamous relationships is a question that social scientists and researchers have been trying to answer for decades now.
 Some attribute infidelity to certain personality traits while a few others believe one’s genetic disposition might make straying more likely for them.
 Some also believe our evolutionary underpinnings may provoke cheating on our partners.

-New research adds to this discourse, suggesting that infidelity might also be contagious — with our social circles have a direct impact on our tendency to cheat.
+New research adds to this discourse, suggesting that infidelity might also be contagious — with our social circles having a direct impact on our tendency to cheat.

 Published in the journal Archives of Sexual Behavior, the study found that when people are part of peer groups that treat infidelity as acceptable and include people engaged in affairs, they are likelier to cheat than people in peer groups that look down upon infidelity.
 In other words, being exposed to people who cheat within their social circle can adversely impact people’s commitment to their own partners.